armaniacs/s3-reverse-proxy/README.md

 * It works with not only S3 but also any http server which run on TCP/80.
 * s3-reverse-proxy.js listen TCP/8000.
+* All logs are sent w/ syslog.
+Facility = local2.

 Usage